-- after reaching the knock-out trigger level the deal, including protection against the depreciation of the forint, is terminated - if during the exchange rate monitoring (over the whole tenor in case of an American trigger, on expiry in case of an European trigger) the spot rate does not reach the knock-out level, and on expiry it is below the boosted forward rate, your company will be obliged to

-- buy foreign currency at the boosted forward rate with an unlimited foreign exchange loss potential - if you decide to close your position before expiry by means of a counter deal, you may incur a loss - the market value of options is determined by the evolution of the spot exchange rate, the interest rate levels of the two currencies for the given tenor, the difference between the interest rates for the given tenor, the number of days remaining until the expiry of the transaction, and the evolution of market volatility.
-The drop in market liquidity could lead to a bid-offer spread widening, which could also negatively affect the market value of the position. - the change in market value could lead to an obligation of temporary or permanent increase of collateral which may affect the company's liquidity and solvency negatively.
+- after reaching the knock-out trigger level, the deal, including protection against the appreciation of the forint, is terminated - if during the exchange rate monitoring (in case of an American trigger during the whole tenor until expiry date at 12:00 p.m., in case of an European trigger only on expiry date at 12:00 p.m.) the spot rate does not reach the knock-out level and on expiry it is above the boosted forward rate, your company will be obliged to sell foreign currency at the boosted forward rate with an unlimited foreign exchange loss potential - if you decide to close your position before expiry by means of a counter deal, you may incur a loss - the market value of options is determined by the evolution of the spot exchange rate, the interest rate levels of the two currencies for the given tenor, the difference between the interest rates for the given tenor, the number of days remaining until the expiry of the transaction, and the evolution of market volatility.
+The drop in market liquidity could lead to a bid-offer spread widening, which could also affect the market value of the position negatively. - the change in market value could lead to an obligation of temporary or permanent increase of collateral which may affect the company's liquidity and solvency negatively.
 In case of exceptional market circumstances (e.g. money market and other crises) the negative market value of the position from the Client's viewpoint could reach such extreme levels that providing sufficient collateral may cause the company to become insolvent.
 Moreover, failure to provide additional collateral in time might lead to the closure of open positions thus prompt realization of losses, which may affect the company's liquidity and solvency negatively.

-chapter I/.b. entitled "Risk Factors" of "K&H Treasury Handbook of Market Risk Management" lists those risks that do not originate exclusively from the nature of the product described here, but rather, from other factors.
+chapter I/b. entitled "Risk Factors" of "K&H Treasury Handbook of Market Risk Management" lists those risks that do not originate exclusively from the nature of the product described here but rather from other factors.